 A hard but mediocre cop is assigned to escort a prostitute into custody from Las Vegas to Phoenix, so that she can testify in a mob trial.
 But a lot of people are literally betting that they won't make it into town alive.

-Coogan, an Arizona cop, is sent to New York to collect a prisoner.
+Coogan, an Arizona deputy sheriff, is sent to New York to collect a prisoner who escaped from custody in Arizona.
 Everyone in New York assumes Coogan is from Texas, much to his annoyance.
-To add to Coogan's problems the prisoner isn't ready, so he decides to cut a few corners.
-In the process the prisoner escapes, and Coogan is ordered home.
-Too proud to return home empty handed, Coogan sets out into the big city to recapture his prisoner.Written by
+To add to Coogan's problems the prisoner is in Bellevue after taking a trip on LSD trip while In custody so he decides to cut a few corners.
+In the process the prisoner escapes, steals Coogan's gun and Coogan is ordered home.
+Too proud to return home empty handed, Coogan sets out into the big city to track down and recapture his prisoner.Written by

 See more »